-Since you will be getting on and off of a tour bus and walking a considerable amount throughout the day we recommend that you dress comfortably in loose, lightweight clothing.
+Since you will be getting on and off a tour bus and walking a lot throughout the day, we recommend that you dress comfortably in loose, lightweight clothing.
 Choosing clothing that can be hand washed and hung up to dry in the hotel will reduce the amount of clothes you need to bring.
 For example, nylon hiking pants that convert to shorts are great (men / women).
-Be aware that Jerusalem may cool off at night, thus a light jacket or sweater/sweatshirt is a good idea.
+Be aware that Jerusalem may cool off at night.
+Thus, a light jacket or sweater/sweatshirt is a good idea.

 We also need to remind you that you will be visiting religious sites and other culturally conservative areas, so you should keep modesty in mind when selecting comfortable clothing for your tour.
 In Israel, modesty generally means knees and shoulders to elbows covered for both men and women.
-Women should also keep in mind that bare midriffs and low necklines need to be avoided, as well.
+Women should also keep in mind that bare midriffs and low necklines must also be avoided.
 At certain locations, men can add a head covering of any type (hat, ski cap, bandana, etc) to their modesty list.

 HATS: The sun in Israel can be extreme, so consider bringing a hat or other head cover to help protect you from the sun.
 Also, as mentioned above, men are required to cover their heads while in synagogues, and almost anything counts as a cover: ball caps, fedora, bandanas, etc. Men may also opt to buy a souvenir yarmulka to use for cover in Jewish areas.

-SHOES: Because you will be doing a LOT of walking, be sure to bring comfortable and stable footwear that will be appropriate for stairs, hills, dirt trails and rocky, uneven terrain.
-Many travelers are happy with hiking sandals (men, women), light hiking boots or sturdy sneakers (i.e., running, walking, basketball).
-Last year I got a pair of Columbia trail shoes that are great.
-We strongly recommend water shoes for use at the Sea of Galilee, the Dead Sea and Hezekiah’s Tunnel.
+SHOES: Because you will be doing a LOT of walking, be sure to bring comfortable and stable footwear that will be appropriate for stairs, hills, dirt trails, and rocky, uneven terrain.
+Many travelers are happy with hiking sandals (men, women), light hiking boots, or sturdy sneakers (i.e., running, walking, basketball).
+Some like hiking shoes like these Columbia shoes.
+We strongly recommend water shoes for use at the Sea of Galilee, the Dead Sea, and Hezekiah’s Tunnel.
 (The hiking sandals linked above fit the bill for water shoes, but you may be interested in something just for the water.)
 Heels and cowboy boots are typically not a good idea on a study tour like this one.

 If you plan to get new shoes for the trip, get them now and start wearing them.
 Do not break in your new shoes on the trip!